 To commemorate 50 years since the escalation of U.S. involvement in the Vietnam War, the Kansas Humanities Council is launching a multidimensional, statewide oral history project in partnership with the Library of Congress.
-Through oral histories and memoir, KHC will collect the stories of Kansans as they share their experiences, both home and abroad.
+Through oral histories and memoir, KHC will collect the stories of Kansans as they share their experiences, both at home and abroad.

 At the end of the project, participating organizations will have the opportunity to submit their collected stories from veterans to the Library of Congress’s Veterans History Project in Washington, DC.

 Questions?
-Contact Leslie Von Holten, KHC director of programs, 785/357-0359, leslie(at)kansashumanities.org.
+Contact Murl Riedel, KHC director of grants, 785/357-0359, grants(at)kansashumanities.org.